MovementGH/OpenBot-Docs/source/index.html.md

 ## Event Box

 Your command can have multiple events, or just one.
 These are where you put your code.
 You can find a description of what the different events do below.

+<aside type="note">If you are having difficulties scrolling sideways through the tabs, you can hold shift and scoll up/down and it will scroll sideways</aside>

 # Events